troglobit/finit/README.rst

 ==============================================================================
-  Finit — A fast plugin-based /sbin/init replacement with service monitoring
+        Finit — A fast plugin-based /sbin/init with service monitoring
 ==============================================================================

 Welcome to finit!